shalamyansky/fb_regex/README.md

 ## Limitations

 Regular expression syntax is defined by PCRE 8.45.
+The conditional replacement syntax extension from PCRE2 is also implemented as described [here](https://www.regular-expressions.info/replaceconditional.html).

 No limits for strings length and result set volume.